Pradeep-Battula/Milestone-4/README.md

 ## License
 This project is licensed under the MIT License.
-See LICENSE for details.
+See LICENSE(LICENSE) for details.